 Surprising Stock Surge Amid Major Layoffs!
-What’s Next for Quantum-Si? - YaNoticias
+What’s Next for Quantum-Si? - YANoticias

 Quantum-Si: Navigating Changes and Emerging Opportunities in Biotechnology

 This recent uptick in stock value coincides with Quantum-Si’s strategic decision to **reduce its workforce by approximately 23%**, as part of a larger restructuring initiative aimed at bolstering its focus on developing cutting-edge biotech advancements.
-This realignment primarily targets enhancing profitability and fostering innovation in **protein sequencing**, a field anticipated to revolutionize sectors like **drug discovery** and **personalized medicine** through the application of advanced quantum technology.
+This realignment primarily targets enhancing profitability and fostering innovation in **protein sequencing**, a field anticipated to revolutionise sectors like **drug discovery** and **personalised medicine** through the application of advanced quantum technology.

 ### Key Innovations in Protein Sequencing